dhuang135/dhuang135.github.io/_posts/2022-06-09-finalproject copy.md

 ---
 layout: post
-title:  "Bob the Builder Project"
+title:  Bob the Builder Project
 permalink: posts/blog-post-bobthebuilder
 author: Daniel Huang, Emily Jenks, Pei Xi Kwok, Vida Rusli
 ---
-Resumes are important
+Resumes are important, but hard to create.

-> Let's make one.
+> Let's make this process easier!

 ## About
 This is a webapp based project that helps to automate a resume based on information that you provide.